sarulabs/di/README.md

 Scopes are defined from the widest to the narrowest.
 If no scope is given to `NewBuilder`, it is created with the three default scopes: `di.App`, `di.Request` and `di.SubRequest`.
 These scopes should be enough almost all the time.

-Contexts created by the Builder belongs to one of these scopes.
-A Context may have a parent with a wider scope and children with a narrower scope.
-A Context is only able to build objects from its own scope, but it can retrieve objects with a wider scope from its parent Context.
+Containers created by the Builder belongs to one of these scopes.
+A Container may have a parent with a wider scope and children with a narrower scope.
+A Container is only able to build objects from its own scope, but it can retrieve objects with a wider scope from its parent Container.

 If a Definition does not have a scope, the widest scope will be used.